slatedocs/slate/source/includes/_isaadmin.md

 # ISA administration
 ## Introduction

-*Please note: This is a standalone API and is not used in conjunction with any of the other APIs.*
+*Please note this is a standalone API and is not used in conjunction with any of the other APIs.*

 The Goji Innovative Finance ISA Platform (Goji Platform) provides the administration, regulatory and compliance functionality to enable the Goji team to efficiently handle all back-office aspects of the Innovative Finance ISA on behalf of a P2P Platform and provide best-in-class 2nd level customer support.